rich-iannone/DiagrammeR/README.md

     )
 ```

 To get this going, set up two data frames.
 One is for nodes, the other concerns the edges.
-Both data frames are parsed by the `graphviz_graph` function and column names that match attributes for either nodes (in the nodes data frame) or edges (in the edges data frame) will be used to provide attribute values on a per-node or per-edge basis.
+Both data frames are parsed by the `graphviz_graph` function and column names that match attributes for either nodes (in the node data frame) or edges (in the edge data frame) will be used to provide attribute values on a per-node or per-edge basis.
 Columns with names that don't match are disregarded, so, there's no harm in having pre-existing or added columns with useful data for analysis.

-Which columns might a nodes data frame have?
+Which columns might a node data frame have?
 Well, it's important to have at least one column named either `node`, `nodes`, or `node_id`.
 That's where unique values for the node ID should reside.
 Here are some notable node attributes:

 - `color` -- the stroke color; an X11 color or a hex code (add 2 digits for alpha)
 - `distortion` -- the node distortion for any `shape = polygon`